A Mean-Field Game Approach to Equilibrium Pricing in Solar Renewable Energy Certificate Markets: The Mean-Field Game Limit

-As a reminder, $Y_t^{i}$ may be interpreted as the functional representation of firm-$i$'s non-compliance probability, when firm $i$ belongs to sub-population $k$.
-As such, \eqref{eq:equilibrium_price} may be interpreted as follows: (i) The expression $\EE^{\mu_t^{(k)}}[Y_t^i]$ is the average non-compliance probability within sub-population $k$, and (ii) the SREC equilibrium price is a weighted average over sub-populations (scaled by $P$) where the weights are proportional to the ratio of that sub-population and its trading costs $\frac{\pi_k}{\gamma^k}$.
+As a reminder, $ Y_t^{\ikrep}$ may be interpreted as the non-compliance probability of a representative firm in sub-population $k$.
+As such, \eqref{eq:equilibrium_price} may be interpreted as follows: (i) The expression $ \EE[Y_t^{\ikrep}]$ is the average non-compliance probability within sub-population $k$, and (ii) the SREC equilibrium price is a weighted average over sub-populations (scaled by $P$) where the weights are proportional to the ratio of that sub-population and its trading costs $\frac{\pi_k}{\gamma^k}$.
 The form of \eqref{eq:equilibrium_price} implies a few notable properties of the SREC price.
-By the definition of $Y_t^i$ \eqref{eqn:defn-Y}, $S_t^{\bm{\mu}} \in [0, P]$ as expected.
+By \eqref{eqn:defn-Y}, $S_t^{\bm{\mu}} \in [0, P]$ as expected.
 SREC prices increase as firms increase their non-compliance probabilities, which results from the fact that increasing demand for SRECs (from firms who are far from compliance) increases the price.
 The opposite holds true as well; as firms decrease their non-compliance probabilities (that is, they are highly likely to comply), the SREC price decreases.

-Finally, while $Y_T^i$ is either $0$ or $1$ for all $i \in \mathfrak{N}$, depending on whether firm $i$ has sufficient SRECs to comply, it does not imply that $S_t^{\bm{\mu}}$ converges to $0$ or $P$, as the SREC price is a weighted average of non-compliance probabilities across all agents/types.
+Finally, while $Y_T^i$ is either zero or one for all $i \in \mathfrak{N}$, depending on whether firm $i$ has sufficient SRECs to comply, it does not imply that $S_t^{\bm{\mu}}$ converges to $0$ or $P$.
+Instead, the SREC price is a weighted average of non-compliance probabilities across all agents/types.

 We now specify the form of the equilibrium price $S_t^{{\mu^{[N]}}}$ in the finite-player game.
 As previously mentioned, this is derived endogenously, through the optimal behaviours that emerge from the agents optimizing their respective cost functionals, and the market clearing condition \eqref{eq:market_clearing_condition}.